wymeditor/wymeditor/README.md

     *Note*: You'll probably want to do this initialization inside a `$(document).ready()` block.

-5. If you'd like to receive the valid HTML your editor produce on form submission, just add the class `wymupdate` to your submit button.
+5. If you'd like to receive the valid XHTML your editor produces on form submission, just add the class `wymupdate` to your submit button.

     ```html